 NHPCO’s Regulatory Committee closely monitors federal activity around hospice and palliative care issues, reviews proposed regulations and provides appropriate comments, and analyzes and interprets regulations put into effect by Centers for Medicare and Medicaid Services, the Drug Enforcement Administration, the Food and Drug Administration and other federal agencies.

-Reviewing and investigating Medicare Administrative Contractors issues for hospice and palliative care, and advocating for change.
+Reviewing and investigating Medicare Administrative Contractors issues for hospice and palliative care and advocating for change.

-Preparing comment letters to federal agencies stating NHPCO’s position on proposed regulations.
+Soliciting member feedback and preparing comment letters to federal agencies stating NHPCO’s position on proposed regulations.

 Identifying educational needs related to federal regulations, compliance and billing issues.

 Preparing resources to assist hospice and palliative care providers in maintaining compliance with existing and new regulatory requirements.

 Committee members should have a history of significant involvement with hospice regulatory issues and a working knowledge of existing regulations, as well as the impact of compliance on hospice and palliative care providers.

 Committee members are expected to actively participate in a majority of committee meetings and functions.
 Materials should be read prior to the next committee meeting.
 Committee members are asked to notify the staff liaison if they will not be available for a conference call or meeting.